1. Sustain a functional end to homelessness among veterans in the Gulf Coast region;

 Budget proposals may include the following line items:

 the leased units and must be under the fair market rent for the area.
 No match is required for the leasing line item.
 However,

 Tenant based rental assistance: The lease must be in the name of the participants and must meet rent reasonableness

 New Construction or housing rehabilitation: A 25% match is required for this line item.
 If awarded funds for new construction or

 Operations costs may be part of a new construction, housing rehabilitation, or leasing program but may not be part of a tenant

 Administrative Costs are limited to 10%.

-outside the rating and ranking, as described by the 2017 NOFA.
-As the MS-503 Continuum of Care HMIS lead, Open Doors Homeless Coalition intends to apply for HMIS funds (Homelessness Management Information System) and Coordinated Entry and Assessment funds.
+outside the rating and ranking, as described by the 2019 NOFA.
+As the MS-503 Continuum of Care HMIS lead, Open Doors

-The current 2017 HUD Continuum of Care Program NOFA can be found at https://www.hudexchange.info.
+The current 2019 HUD Continuum of Care Program NOFA can be found at www.hudexchange.info.